Recommend a Founder for YC

 Getting funding, from YC or elsewhere, has a way of changing your startup in a way that makes it much less likely to succeed.
 They have said so in fact -- they want you to fail quickly.

-That doesn't make you more likely to fail.
-Quite the opposite though, on the long run.
+That doesn't make you more likely to fail though.
+Quite the opposite on the long run.

 [1] https://angelpad.org